alcl2000/PP2-Amy-lewis/readme.md

 The colours for this website were picked from various promotional materials for the show
 ![An image showing the promotional posters for 'What We Do in the Shadows' with some colours picked out](assets/images/readme/colour-picker.jpg)
-I then picked out similar and complimentary colours to match the ones picked from these posters
+- I then picked out similar and complimentary colours to match the ones picked from these posters
+- I decided on using lighter colours for accessibilty and contrast
+- And brighter tones to make the website seem more appealing
 ![A colour palette showing various shades of pinks, purples and greens picked from the promotional images](assets/images/readme/picked-out-colors.jpg)
-Not all of these colours were used in the final project, but having them available while developing allowed me to consider mulitple options for each element
+- Not all of these colours were used in the final project, but having them available while developing allowed me to consider mulitple options for each element
+- Eventually I decided to stick with reds and purples to create a sense of cohesion and to fit the vampire theme

 ### Typography